 - Skill Shot: Shoot the ball into the flashing rollover lane to receive one of three rewards.

 - Spelling Bonus: B-A-T-M-A-N enables the various Bat Missions.

 - Stealth Pun: The crane is controlled by the Scarecrow — whose real name is Jonathan Crane.

 - Weaponized Bike: The player must collect three weapons upgrades for the Bat-Pod.

-- Wizard Mode: Originally subverted; collecting all eight characters in the cast lit the Bat Signal for "Final Battle", but shooting the saucer to start it simply rewarded 100 million points.
+- Originally subverted; collecting all eight characters in the cast lit the Bat Signal for "Final Battle", but shooting the saucer to start it simply rewarded 100 million points.
 A proper Wizard Mode was eventually added in the 2010 update; the "Gotham City Challenge" starts off with a 50 million saucer shot, followed by a four-ball multiball mode.
 Drained balls can be restored by making major shots, and completing a certain number of shots enables the Super Jackpot bonus.

 - Played straight with "Bat Signal Challenge", a perfectly respectable sub-Wizard Mode.
 Enable the Scarecrow, the Joker, and the Batmobile, then shoot the saucer for a four-ball multiball.
 Make the three shots again to raise the jackpot, then shoot the saucer to collect the Super Jackpot.